 Drink-driver who murdered student minutes after snorting cocaine jailed for life

-Drug dealer Stephen McHugh will serve at least 18 years after treating pedestrians like ‘human skittles’ – killing 22-year-old Rebecca Steer
+Drug dealer will serve at least 18 years after treating pedestrians like ‘human skittles’

 A drug dealer who deliberately drove into a crowd of pedestrians, murdering a 22-year-old woman, has been jailed for life with a minimum term of 18 years.